 Installing the Vulkan SDK will place the Vulkan Loader (libvulkan.1.version.dylib) and the MoltenVK library (libMoltenVK.dylib) where they can be found at runtime by your development environment.
 This will allow you during development to take maximum advantage of the Vulkan Layers and the Vulkan Configurator for debugging and testing.
 End users however should not have to install the Vulkan SDK in order to run Vulkan applications!
-You can link directly to MoltenVK before releasing your application, but you can also ship your application with loader support by including the loader and MoltenVK in your application bundle.
+As pointed out previously, you can link directly to MoltenVK before releasing your application, but you can also ship your application with loader support by including the loader and MoltenVK in your application bundle.

-The location of the pertinent files in your application bundle would be as follows:
+The location of the pertinent files in your application bundle on a desktop application would be as follows:

 '''

 YourAmazingVulkan.app

 Contents

 Frameworks

 libMoltenVK.dylib

 libvulkan.1.[version number].dylib

 libvulkan.1.dylib -> (sym link to .dylib above)

 MacOS

 YourAmazingVulkan

 Resources

 vulkan

 icd.d

-MoltenVK icd.json
+MoltenVK_icd.json

 '''